bwhitela/ios_backup_message_archiver/README.rst

 This Python script is meant to generate HTML archives of chats from an iOS backup.
 Each chat (which can be with a single person or multiple) is created as a single HTML file with a similarly named directory for attachments.
-The filenames, in this version, are named with the chat ID (used in the SQLite DB) and all the contacts that are in the chat.
+The filenames, in this version, are named with the chat identifier (used in the SQLite DB) and all the contacts that are in the chat.
 Image attachments are inserted into the HTML file and all attachments have a link inserted into the HTML for ease of access.
 As much information as possible is inserted into the HTML, like timestamps (including read time, when known) and messaging service (SMS or iMessage).
 This script now, also, reads the address book database from the backup and uses that information to map the phone number or email address in the message to a first and last name or the company name.
 These are used in the HTML and file names.

 Usage